 To translate data into key messages (in collaboration with our industrial partner, Guild Living) designed to facilitate improvements in care education, provision, and policy in relation to retirement community living.

 It is hoped that this detailed and large-scale qualitative analysis of older people’s inner lives and experience will be an unprecedented opportunity to look deeply at emotional life in older people making the transition to retirement living.
 The benefit of such detailed insight will be the facilitation of the development and imagination of new and productive ways of supporting older people’s relational and emotional lives in retirement living.

 This trans-national project will also provide an innovative model to explore cultural differences in older people’s experiences of emotional loneliness and attachment.
 Research findings and methods of this project can be translated to inspire further research projects to illustrate older people’s inner life across cultures, shaping care provision and policy-making beyond the UK and Australia.

-- Dr Sam Carr (Department for Education) Sam is a Senior Lecturer in the Faculty of Humanities and Social Sciences at the University of Bath.
+Sam is a Senior Lecturer in the Faculty of Humanities and Social Sciences at the University of Bath.
 He is the Principal Investigator for this research project exploring older people’s life experiences in relation to retirement living and has interviewed a significant number of older people about their experiences of later life.
 His specialist area is exploring human relationships across the lifespan.
-Sam has a ten-year old son, Alex, and a cat called Percy.
+Sam has a 10-year-old son, Alex, and a cat called Percy.